Education, Teacher Education- Master of Education, Master of Arts in Teaching

 401 McGuffey Hall, 513-529-6443

-The Department of Teacher Education (EDT) offers both Master of Education (M.Ed.) and Master of Arts in Teaching (M.A.T.) degrees.
-Some of the graduate programs in EDT lead to teaching or supervisory licensure by the Ohio Department of Education.
+The Department of Teaching, Curriculum, and Educational Inquiry (TCE) offers both Master of Education (M.Ed.) and Master of Arts in Teaching (M.A.T.) degrees.
+Some of the graduate programs in TCE lead to teaching or supervisory licensure by the Ohio Department of Education.
 The Department also offers a variety of graduate-level courses and workshops for in-service education and professional development of school personnel who may not be interested in degree programs.

 To receive graduate credit for courses taken, you must be admitted to the Graduate School.
 Admission to non-degree study requires Graduate School admission with continuing non-degree graduate standing.
 Admission to any of the master’s degree programs requires:

 - Acceptance by the Graduate School.